Skip to main content

 Apply Now

 Completed applications are reviewed to determine the applicant’s eligibility for admission.
 Eligible candidates are contacted by the Admissions Coordinator to schedule an interview and detailed instructions are shared on how to participate in the interview.
 The interview is the final step in the admissions application process.
-Upon completion of the interview, an admissions decision is rendered by the admissions committee, and the applicant will be accepted or declined admission into the DBH program.
-Notification of the admissions decision is sent to the applicant post interview.

-Within ten (10) calendar days of a student’s accepted admission to the Doctor of Behavioral Health Program or non-degree program, the admitted applicant receives an enrollment packet via DocuSign that includes a Program Enrollment Agreement, Catalog, and Program Fee Payment information.
 Once the student signs the Program Enrollment Agreement they are required to submit payment for their one-time Program Fee of $150.
-Once that is all completed the student will meet with their Advisor and then be enrolled in CGI’s New Student Orientation (NSO).
-The first-term tuition will be billed to the student’s account after the student finishes New Student Orientation and is registered in their courses.
+Once that is all completed the student will meet with their Advisor, first-term tuition will be billed to the student’s account, and the student will be registered in their courses.
 Every time after the initial term, students will be billed for tuition following the close of course registration.

 Exceptions for Degree-Seeking Admissions Policies – Doctor of Behavioral Health (DBH) Program